 Beneficial ownership of shares is determined under the rules of the Securities and Exchange Commission and generally includes any shares over which a person exercises sole or shared voting or investment power.
 Except as indicated by footnote, each person identified in the table possesses sole voting and investment power with respect to all shares of common stock held by them.
 Shares of common stock subject to options currently exercisable or exercisable within 60 days are deemed outstanding for computing the percentage of the person holding these options, but are not deemed outstanding for computing the percentage of any other person.
-Applicable percentage ownership in the following table is based on 30,714,643 shares of common stock outstanding before this offering and 40,714,643 shares of common stock outstanding after the completion of this offering.
+Applicable percentage ownership in the following table is based on 30,789,770 shares of common stock outstanding after the completion of this offering.
 Unless otherwise indicated, the address of each of the named individuals is c/o AMN Healthcare Services, Inc., 12235 El Camino Real, Suite 200, San Diego, CA 92130.